Maths National Curriculum

 Here is an example of the choral counting your child will do in school.

-Class Teachers teach the tables for five days and on Thursday and Friday the children are given 3 minutes to complete 60 questions on the Time Table Rockstar sheet.
-The challenge is to complete the sheet as quickly as they can gain the coveted Rock Hero status.
+Class Teachers teach the tables for four days and on Thursday and Friday the children are given 3 minutes to complete 60 questions on the Time Table Rockstar sheet.
+The challenge is to complete the sheet as quickly as they can to gain the coveted Rock Hero status.
 You can help your child by encouraging them to play at home on the website on the Garage section as they can practise the times table they are working on in school.
-In school competitions take place termly, where classes take on other classes in school to become the Times Table Champions.
+School competitions take place termly, where classes take on other classes in school to become the Times Table Champions.

 Below is an example of the way the TTRockstars are presented.
 The children need to try and beat their time each week.
 The ultimate aim is to answer all of the questions in less than 1 minute.